kgashok/samplemod/tests/README.md

 ## Test Suite
+`Location`: ./test_sample.py or ./tests
-Location: ./test_sample.py or ./testsPurpose:  Package integration and unit tests.
+`Purpose`:  Package integration and unit tests.

 Starting out, a small test suite will often exist in a single file: